 The charter school regulations state that "the Department [of Elementary and Secondary Education] shall notify each Commonwealth charter school no later than February 15 of any limitation on the number of students from a district that may be enrolled in charter schools for the upcoming year."
 603 CMR 1.05(6)(d).

-This memo should be read and reviewed in tandem with the FY22 Pre-Enrollment and Waitlist Submission and Instructions Memorandum distributed to all charter schools and posted on the Department's website by February 15, 2021.
+This memo should be read and reviewed in tandem with the FY23 Pre-Enrollment and Waitlist Submission and Instructions Memorandum distributed to all charter schools and posted on the Department's website by February 15, 2022.

-Limitations on the number of students from a district are a result of the net school spending (NSS) caps established by the charter school statute (M.G.L.
+Limitations on Commonwealth charter school enrollment from a district are a result of the net school spending (NSS) caps established by the charter school statute (M.G.L.
 Chapter 71, Section 89(i)(2)).

 As more districts reach relevant NSS caps, Commonwealth charter schools face the possibility of proration of charter school tuition.
 Due to the mandatory language of the charter school statute, the Department has no discretion in determining the NSS cap and must ensure that district payments to charter schools do not exceed the relevant caps.
 The Department urges Commonwealth charter schools to carefully track enrollment of students from districts at or near NSS caps.
 Full charter school tuition cannot be guaranteed from districts projected to be at or near NSS caps.
 Please see information below about tuition payment for siblings when admission of a sibling causes a district to exceed its NSS cap.